 3. Do I need to clean my panels?

-Before you clean freaks jump on your roof with Windex to give your panels an extra shine or start scrubbing persistent splotches of bird poop with iron wool, know that while a level of cleanliness promotes your system’s efficiency, you don’t need to be cleaning your system super regularly.
+Before you clean freaks jump on your roof with Windex to give your panels an extra shine or start scrubbing persistent splotches of bird poop with iron wool, remember this: while a level of cleanliness promotes your system’s efficiency, you don’t need to be cleaning your system super often.

 When/if you do clean your panels, it shouldn’t be an intense process.

-However, you do not want to do anything that scratches your panels since any kind of surface abrasion or damage also decreases system efficiency.
-For this reason, also avoid using chemicals on the panels.
+You do not want to do anything that scratches your panels, since any kind of surface abrasion or damage also decreases system efficiency.
+For this reason, also avoid using products with heavy chemicals on the panels.

 When in doubt, play it safe.
 By incorrectly cleaning your panels, you slow down the production of your system more than a smidgen of dust would.